-- Use off-duty law enforcement officers to patrol during weekends and holidays. - F. Ensure that law enforcement personnel attend training on archeological resource protection. - Identify key law i. enforcement personnel who that is available from the Florida Bureau of Archaeological Research. - G. Continue regular maintenance by public employees and volunteers at sites that receive regular public use to deter vandalism and looting.
+- i.
+Identify key law enforcement personnel who need to attend the training that is available from the Florida Bureau of Archaeological Research. - G. Continue regular maintenance by public employees and volunteers at sites that receive regular public use to deter vandalism and looting.
 Well maintained sites receive less vandalism. - i.
-Use resources from the Florida Bureau of Archaeological Research, such as the Stewardship Volunteer Program and Sitewatch Program. - On private lands, work closely with the landowner to protect and H. On private lands, work closely preserve identified priority sites, using Best Management Practices as needed. - Establish and implement an outreach protocol to inform private landowners of the importance of the site(s), why the site(s) should be protected, and the resources available to assist them in protecting and managing the site(s).
-Refer to the resources of - ii. the Florida Bureau of quidance on cultural resource protection for private landowners, including the document "Best Management Practices:
+Use resources from the Florida Bureau of Archaeological Research, such as the Stewardship Volunteer Program and Sitewatch Program. - H. On private lands, work closely with the landowner to protect and preserve identified priority sites, using Best Management Practices as needed. - i.
+Establish and implement an outreach protocol to inform private landowners of the importance of the site(s), why the site(s) should be protected, and the resources available to assist them in protecting and managing the site(s). - ii.
+Refer to the resources of the Florida Bureau of Archaeological Research for guidance on cultural resource protection for private landowners, including the document "Best Management Practices: An Owner's Guide to Protecting Archaeological Sites - Preserving and Protecting Florida's Archaeological Sites for Future Generations", the document "Conservation Easements Guidebook to Protecting Sites on Private

-- An Owner's Guide to Protecting Archaeological Sites - Preserving and Protecting Florida's Archaeological Sites for Future Generations", the document "Conservation Easements Guidebook to Protecting Sites on Private Lands" and the Site Stewardship Agreement. - need to attend the training I. Establish additional protections for Shell Island through discussions with Rollins College, with advisement from the Florida Division of Historical Resources. - i.
+Lands" and the Site Stewardship Agreement.

+- I. Establish additional protections for Shell Island through discussions with Rollins College, with advisement from the Florida Division of Historical Resources. - i.
 Perform an assessment of the Shell Island site to determine additional site protections needs. - ii.
-Consider all options for additional protection, including public acquisition. - J. Establish site-specific strategies to protect high priority cultural resources from vandalism and looting in accordance with Best Management Practices. - i.
+Consider all options for additional protection, including public acquisition. - J. Establish site-specific strategies to protect high priority cultural resources from looting in accordance with Best Management Practices. - i.
 Consider strategies outlined in the BMP guide identified in Objective 1C, such as the use of native groundcover and natural barriers for camouflage. - ii.
-As soon as vandalism or looting is discovered at a site, prevent further disturbance by immediately repairing the damage. - iii.
-Use expert input to design and implement site-specific strategies. - Archaeological Research for iv.
-Coordinate with the Florida Division of Historical Resources before conducting any ground-disturbing activities.
+As soon as vandalism or looting is discovered at a site, prevent further disturbance by immediately repair the damage. - iii.
+Use expert input to design and implement site-specific strategies. - iv.
+Coordinate with the Florida Division of Historical Resources before conducting any ground-disturbing activities. - K. Assess causes of erosion and other forms of natural degradation at high priority sites and take site-specific corrective actions to problems as needed. - i.
+Consult with an archeologist and other qualified professionals to determine the nature of the threats and the appropriate site-specific protection measures to stabilize the site.

-- K. Assess causes of erosion and other forms of natural degradation at high priority sites and take site-specific corrective actions to problems as needed. - i.
-Consult with an archeologist and other qualified professionals to determine the nature of the threats and the appropriate site-specific protection measures to stabilize the site. - ii.
-Coordinate with the Florida Division of Historical Resources before conducting any ground-disturbing activities. - L. Ensure that, wherever feasible, all current and future recreational trails are routed at least 50 feet from cultural sites, with adequate natural vegetation barriers between the trail and site to discourage access. - i.
-Assess the current trail system to make sure it adheres to this objective. - ii.
+- ii.
+Coordinate with the Florida Division of Historical Resources before conducting any ground-disturbing activities. - L. Ensure that, wherever feasible, all current and future recreational trails are routed at least 50 feet from cultural sites, with adequate natural vegetation barriers between the trail and site to discourage access. - Assess the current trail system to make sure it adheres to this objective. - ii.
 Evaluate all future proposed trails to ensure that they adhere to this objective. - M. Create partnerships with educational institutions to promote research of the significant historic and cultural resources in the Wekiva basin. - i.
 The Cultural Resources Coordinator should identify educational institutions and create these partnerships.